-What’s a better way to say so long to summer than baking this boozy yeasted barley pancake with peaches and whiskey?
+What’s a better way to say so long to summer than baking these boozy yeasted barley pancakes with peaches and whiskey?

 Here's a bit of a twist to the usual pan cake recipe, which I couldn’t come up with a name for this traditional Ethiopian baking that do justice.

 I settled for (የገብስ ቂጣ), but you can call it anything you want.
 It involves over night leavening for that tangy distinctive flavor.
 No baking soda or baking powder added, Just wild yeast with a hint of commercial yeast.

 I used all barley flour, butter milk, butter and eggs.
 I fried the peach in butter, a hint of nutmeg and bishop’s weed seed or ajwan (ነጭ አዝሙድ) and topped it with whiskey, not to worry the alcohol will evaporate by applying flambe method, which would lend the peach a depth of flavor.